|

 Williams, G. E. J.

 Company of the Australian Engineers.
-He died on 25th
+He had enlisted on

 October 1917, and is buried at Lijssenthoek Military